griffithlab/rnabio.org/_posts/0008-06-01-Team_Assignment_Alignment.md

 **Goals:**

 - Perform adapter trimming on your data
-- Run quality check before and after cleaning up your data
+- Perform a quality check before and after cleaning up your data
 - Familiarize yourself with the options for Fastqc to be able to redirect your output
 - Familiarize yourself with the output metrics from adapter trimming